 - I Peter 3:6

 God knew that Abraham was, in fact, unfinished, touched by the sin of the fall.
-God’s command was only that Abraham’s heart should be wholly devoted to Him and His will.
+God commanded that Abraham’s heart be wholly devoted to Him and His will.

 Key Verse related to the Abrahamic Faith

 So the promise is received by faith.
 It is given as a gift.
-And we are all certain to receive it, whether or not we live according to the law of Moses if we have faith like Abraham’s.
-For Abraham is the father of all who believes.
+And we are all certain to obtain it, whether or not we live according to the law of Moses if we have faith like Abraham’s.
+Abraham is the father of all who believes.

 What are the three promises God made to Abraham?